 During sibling disputes, things can get personal.
 What you need to remember, however, is the decision is not about you, it’s about your parent.
 This will be a place where your parent will spend the rest of their life, so it’s key they are comfortable and happy.
 Think about the disagreement compared to the big picture: your parent’s happiness.

 Clark offers a variety of living options, depending on the level of independence that’s right for your loved one.
 Each option includes access to Clark’s amenities and daily life enrichment activities.
-Our sales counselors can provide additional details, following is a brief overview of our options:
+Our senior living advisors can provide additional details, following is a brief overview of our options: